mapillary/mapillary-js/doc/docs/extension/procedural-data-provider.md

 :::info

-You can view the complete example code in the [Procedural Data Provider example](/examples/procedural-data-provider).
+You can view the complete code in the [Procedural Data Provider](/examples/procedural-data-provider) example.

 If you want to build a data provider fetching files from a server, you can use the [OpenSfM data provider](https://github.com/mapillary/OpenSfM/blob/6585f0561e7c9d4907eadc7bc2fb9dbdad8a2945/viewer/src/provider/OpensfmDataProvider.js) as inspiration.